Supernova128/Rtesting/Geojson/README.md

 <h3><b>Skills Used </b></h3>

-Downloading and ploting maps from geojson files
+Downloading and plotting maps from geojson files

 Webscraping with Rselenium and Rvest